+As we requested in earlier communications, we again respectfully request that any further communications regarding this matter be directed to Louis M. Aronson at Ruben & Aronson, LLP.
 This letter is sent in furtherance of PMA's rights, all of which are expressly reserved.
-Please contact our firm promptly to discuss this matter.
+Please contact our firm to discuss resolution of this matter.